Image of broccoli grown in an aquaponics system with a green box overlay that has the text "Beyond Leafy Greens"

 However, avoid growing mint and its relatives in aquaponics, as their invasive roots can clog the system.

-Designing Your Aquaponics System
+Designing Your Aquaponics System: Tips for Success

 Choosing the right design is crucial.
 Different plants thrive in different systems: